Anticipating an Einstein moment in the understanding of consciousness, podcast with Henry Shevlin

 Consciousness Testing: Still a Distant Dream

-Despite the buzz, Shevlin is cautious about our ability to develop reliable tests for consciousness in machines.
+Despite the growing interest in the field, Henry is cautious about our ability to develop reliable tests for consciousness in machines.

 “We’re still an Einstein or two away from understanding what consciousness even is.”

-However, he’s more optimistic about measuring valenced states, pleasure and suffering, which might be more feasible than detecting consciousness itself.
+However, he’s more optimistic about measuring valenced states, like pleasure or suffering, which might be more feasible than detecting consciousness itself.

 Looking to the Future: Conscious AI or Not?